This article will guide you through all the stages of your customer and your business’ journey to help you find the growth hack that suits your needs.

 - Make different subscription points into different “levels” with different abilities.

-Gamification isn’t just a trend, it’s one of the best way to keep your customers engaged over the long-term.Click to tweet
+Gamification isn’t just a trend, it’s one of the best way to keep your customers engaged long-term.Click to tweet

 Be Kind When they Leave